Zest Protocol Docs

 PreviousHow to use Stacks Market to Borrow AssetsNextE-Mode Borrowing

-Last updated 3 days ago
+Last updated 1 day ago

 Getting Started

-To change the asset to be enabled as collateral:
+To change the enabled collateral asset:

-• Ensure you have no active borrowing positions
+1. Ensure you have no active borrowing positions

-Borrowing Against your Collateral
+Borrowing Against Your Collateral

-Now, find the asset you want to borrow in the ‘Assets to Borrow’ section and click ‘Borrow’.
-This will open the $XYZ popup.
+To proceed: – Find the asset you wish to borrow and click ‘Borrow’ – This will open the ‘Borrow $XYZ’ popup

 In the Borrow $XYZ popup, a user can see how much they can borrow and the estimated liquidation price, which adjusts based on the amount they choose to borrow.